WORKING FOR THE PEOPLE - LOWERING COSTS FOR FAMILIES

 Mike is fighting every day to make sure older Americans can retire with dignity and never go without health care or fall into poverty and homelessness.

-He believes that we must preserve and strengthen Medicare and Social Security, essential programs that reflect our shared commitment to support seniors.
-He knows we must oppose all Republican efforts to privatize Social Security or raise the retirement age — an unfair idea that will hurt seniors who worked hard throughout their lives to earn their benefits.
-This is why Mike cosponsored the Social Security Fairness Act and the Social Security 2100 Act to protect and strengthen benefits for our seniors and future retirees.
+He believes that we must preserve and strengthen Medicare and Social Security, essential programs that reflect our shared commitment to support retirees.
+He knows we must oppose all Republican efforts to privatize Social Security or raise the retirement age — an unfair idea that will hurt retirees who worked hard throughout their lives to earn their benefits.
+This is why Mike cosponsored the Social Security Fairness Act and the Social Security 2100 Act to protect and strengthen benefits for Social Security recipients and future retirees.

 Social Security benefits are a lifeline for millions of Americans, keeping them and their families out of poverty.
 In 2013, Social Security kept over 22 million Americans out of poverty, including over a million children (under age 18), over 6 million adults (between the ages of 18 and 64), and nearly 15 million people ages 65 and older.
 More than 10 million older Americans depend on Social Security for the majority of their income.